-Should circumstances warrant, students may apply for a leave of absence by submitting a petition to the Should circumstances warrant, students may apply 101 a 10470 5.

-Graduate Council, accompanied by a letter of support from their major advisor.
-If a student fails to register for the Craduate Council's permission to the any regular semester without having received the Graduate Council's permission to take a leave of absence, any regular semester without having received the Graduate Common the Council may drop him or her from the program.
-Students so dropped who wish to reenter the program
+Should circumstances warrant, students may apply for a leave of absence by submitting a petition to the Graduate Council, accompanied by a letter of support from their major advisor.
+If a student fails to register for any regular semester without having received the Graduate Council's permission to take a leave of absence, the Council may drop him or her from the program.
+Students so dropped who wish to reenter the program will have to reapply for admission.

-Graduate students sometimes apply for a leave of absence when they will be engaged in dissertation research Graduate students sometimes apply for a leave of absence will incur a substantial financial.
-In dissertation research within four away from campus.
-Note, however, that, according to constant a substantial financial research abroad, students are penalty upon resemesters of completion who takes a leave of absence will mean abroad, students are penalty upon reenrolling.
-In lieu of a leave of absence while engaged in research abroad, students are encouraged to enroll in
+Graduate students sometimes apply for a leave of absence when they will be engaged in dissertation research away from campus.
+Note, however, that, according to Graduate School policy, a dissertator within four semesters of completion who takes a leave of absence will incur a substantial financial penalty upon re-enrolling.
+In lieu of a leave of absence while engaged in research abroad, students are encouraged to enroll in the Worldwide UW Graduate Research program (see p.
+30).